mitgedanken/muWiki/README.md

 # muWiki
-Provides typical Wiki functions and not more.
+Provides typical Wiki functions and nothing more.
 No Template-Engine, no DB-Engine, etc.